Wacha throws shutout, Red Sox win 1-0 as Angels' skid at 12 – KION546

 Wacha threw a pair of 96 mph fastballs while striking out Ohtani in the sixth inning and a 94 mph fastball while striking out Jo Adell to end the eighth.

+“Anytime (Ohtani) steps in the box, you’re on full awareness out there on the mound and you have to make really, really quality pitches to him,” Wacha said.

-He completed the outing by getting Ohtani on a grounder to second base before pumping his fist and greeting catcher Vázquez near the first-base line.
+He completed the outing by getting Ohtani on a grounder to second base before greeting Vázquez near the first-base line.

+“That was fun.
+It was awesome tonight,” Vázquez said.
+“A complete-game shutout is very special for everybody.
+That helps the team and the bullpen guys a lot more.
+We started the right way this series.”

 HIDDEN FIGURES